zfrohardt/phase-3-nested-arrays-iteration-lab-part-2/README.md

-# Nested Data Structures: Mapping Data Lab
+# Lab: Extract Data from an Array of Arrays

 ## Introduction